-The Counseling Psychology program at The University of Iowa is a doctoral program that was granted full accreditation by the American Psychological Association in the Spring of 1983.
+The Counseling Psychology program at The University of Iowa is a doctoral program that was granted full accreditation by the American Psychological Association in the Spring of 1980 and has maintained continuous accreditation since that time.
+We are a scientist-practitioner program that trains students to create and disseminate scholarly research as well as engage in evidencebased practice.
 No master's degree is offered through the program.
 The program aims to train psychologists who are competent in counseling and psychological services informed by the integration of diverse community engaged practice and scholarship.
 Community Engagement integrates psychotherapy, assessment, research, teaching, and consultation in a reciprocal partnership with the community to advance scholarship and promote psychological well-being for individuals, communities, and the larger society.
 To achieve our goal, we developed our curriculum to integrate psychological theory, professional development, and research training and to link specifically science and practice to community needs and issues.
 Our program strives to produce counseling psychologists who promote psychology as both a profession and a science and who apply acquired skills to the advancement of the human condition across local, national and global communities.
-Our program has a very strong commitment to human diversity and multicultural training, and we include multicultural and community oriented competencies in every course we teach.
+Our program has a very strong commitment to human diversity and multicultural training, and we include multicultural and community-oriented competencies in every course we teach.
 Given our belief that the profession of psychology is constantly changing to meet human needs, our faculty and students represent a variety of backgrounds and interests and serve a diverse array of communities.